This blog series includes 4 workshop sessions I conducted at Engineering colleges and in my office.

 sudo hostname <hostname> hostname

-Cross check all the machines have correct set of hostnames before going to next step.
+Cross-check all the machines have the correct set of hostnames before going to next step.

-3. Setup cluster on single machine using docker
+3. Setup cluster on a single machine using docker

 3.1.
 Create a docker network

-For clean hostname resoluation under docker environment, we have to create a docker network; which will internally provide a DNS resoluation on the virtual network where all the containers reside.
+For clean hostname resolution under docker environment, we have to create a docker network; which will internally provide a DNS resolution on the virtual network where all the containers reside.

 docker network create hadoop-nw

-We will use this network to launch all our container, which will internally allocate all the containers into this network.
-So we will get the hostname resoluation by default.
-For the non-docker deployment we have to setup all these externally.
+We will use this network to launch all our containers, which will internally allocate all the containers into this network.
+So we will get the hostname resolution by default.
+For the non-docker deployment, we have to set up all these externally.